Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in nine of their past 10 games and won seven of those contests.
+- The Rays have played as the favorite in 10 of their past 10 games and won seven of those contests.

-- In their last 10 games with a total, the Rays and their opponents have combined to hit the over five times.
+- In their last 10 games with a total, the Rays and their opponents have combined to hit the over four times.

 - In their last game with a spread, the Rays covered the spread.